NiluK/gatekeeper/README.md

 ### Deploying Your Own Contract

-If you prefer to use your own instance of the SleepKoala contract:
+If you prefer to use your own instance of the SleepyKoala contract:

 1. `yarn deploy:rinkeby`
 2. `yarn compile`